Gallery Hop is a legendary Columbus tradition.

 On Gallery Hop Saturday, thousands of visitors converge on High Street in the Short North Arts District.
 Visitors celebrate art throughout the evening with new gallery exhibitions, street performers, special events, food, and drinks throughout the District.
 With dozens of galleries and non-traditional exhibit spaces, it’s Columbus’ favorite night of the month to celebrate art.
 Though many shops and galleries are open earlier, Gallery Hop officially starts at 4:00pm and runs to 10:00pm, with restaurants and bars staying open considerably later.
 Gallery Hop is sponsored by Columbus alive!, CD102.5, and Elevator Brewing Co.

-GALLERY HOP DETAILS
+BECOME A GALLERY HOP VENDOR/PERFORMER

 If you are interested in being a street performer or vendor, please download the 2015 Gallery Hop Guidelines and Application.
 To be considered, you must have your application returned to the Short North Alliance by the 15th of the month prior to the Hop.
 Please call Melanie Kortyka at (614) 299.8050, ext.
 15, with any additional questions.